XXXTentacion's fans play for guided visit to rapper's mausoleum, portrait

 MIAMI - An XXXTentacion fan will win an all-expenses-paid trip for a guided visit to the rapper's mausoleum with his mother and an original portrait.

-After her 20-year-old son, Jahsen Dwayne Onfroy, was killed in a June robbery, Cleopatra Bernard partnered with an artist to raise money for the XXX Tentacion Foundation Inc.
+After her 20-year-old son, Jahseh Onfroy, was killed in a June robbery, Cleopatra Bernard partnered with an artist to raise money for the XXX Tentacion Foundation Inc.

 Bernard said the nonprofit organization "provides every dollar we receive to underprivileged children and their families" in memory of her son.